worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 ## Chapter THIRTEEN: THE HELIOPAUSE

-### 2001-2012
+**2001-2012**

-Sarah retired in 2005 at sixty-two.
+Liv retired in 2005 at sixty-two.
 She could have stayed longer, but what was the point?
 The Voyagers were old news.
 The team was skeleton crew.
 Most days she sat alone in her office, monitoring telemetry that rarely changed, waiting for shift changes, going home to an empty house.

 Her retirement party was small.
 A cake.
 Some speeches.
 A plaque thanking her for thirty-five years of service.
-David Rashid—the young tech she'd mentored—gave her a gift: a model of Voyager, meticulously built, mounted on a wooden base with a brass plate reading "To Sarah Chen, who taught me to pay attention."
+David Rashid—the young tech she'd mentored—gave her a gift: a model of Voyager, meticulously built, mounted on a wooden base with a brass plate reading "To Liv Chen, who taught me to pay attention."

 She cried.
 Embarrassing, but she couldn't help it.